mattmakai/fullstackpython.com/content/pages/01-introduction/04-python-2-or-3.markdown

   used with Python 3.

 * The [Python clock](https://pythonclock.org/) counts down the time until Python 2.x is no longer maintained.
-While in 2016 Python 2's retirement may seem a long time away, it can take a lot of time and effort to migrate existing application to the modified syntax in 3.x.
+While Python 2's retirement may still seem a long time away, it can take a lot of time and effort to migrate existing application to the modified syntax in 3.x.

 ### Porting to Python 3 resources